moj-analytical-services/splink/docs/topic_guides/settings.md

 import splink.duckdb.duckdb_comparison_template_library as ctl
 ```

-For more information on comparisons are defined, see the [dedicated topic guide](./customising_comparisons.ipynb).
+For more information on how comparisons are defined, see the [dedicated topic guide](./customising_comparisons.ipynb).

 These functions generate comparisons within the settings dictionary.
-See below for the full settings dictionary once the `comparison_library` and `comparison_template_library` functions have been evaluated:
+See below for the full settings dictionary once the `comparison_library` and `comparison_template_library` functions have been evaluated and constructed:

 ??? info "Settings Dictionary in full"